|John Alexander McClernand|

 Feb.
-12, 1809 - Abraham Lincoln, the 16th President of the United States, was born in Sinking Spring Farm, Kentucky.
+12, 1809 - Abraham Lincoln, the 16th President of the United States, was born in a log cabin at Sinking Spring Farm, near Hodgenville, Kentucky.

 Feb.
 12, 1825 – Creek Indians ceded the last of their lands in Georgia to the United States government by the Treaty of Indian Springs and migrated west.

 Feb.
 12, 1828 - Confederate General Robert Ransom Jr. was born in Warren County, North Carolina.
 During the Civil War, he fought at Chickamauga and the Knoxville campaign before returning to command the Richmond defenses in 1864.
 He commanded a force that faced Union General Benjamin Butler southeast of the city, and his leadership helped bottle Butler's force inside of a bend in the James River called the Bermuda Hundred.

 Feb.
 12, 1840 – American Revolutionary War soldier Patrick Norris passed away in Greene County, Ala.
 One of the founders of the Greensboro Presbyterian Church in Hale County, Norris served as a private in the South Carolina milita.